zanchey/pbsqlite/README.md

 ## Usage (API)

 The API client uses [sqlite-utils](https://sqlite-utils.datasette.io/) as a dependency.

-1. Create a new virtual environment with sqlite-utils installed; pipenv is recommended (run `pipenv sync`).
+Using [uv](https://docs.astral.sh/uv/) is the easiest way to run this client.

-1. Run `pipenv run python3 import-api.py`.
+1. Run `uv run --script import-api.py`.
 This will download the most recent schedule.
 1. Use your new `pbs-2024-12-01.sqlite3` database with the world's most popular database software.

 ## Usage (text extracts)